AlexzxelA/hello-world/README.md

  - [Copy-paste example of https server with express support](#cp-simple)

 ***
+## Common Uses for Beame SDK

+See the example folder to copy-paste and try it for yourself!

+ - Build your own networking application
+ - Global, local, or hybrid socket.io chat over TLS
+ - Patient ID in clinics using mobile phone
+ - BYOD in local networks (access behind NAT)
+ - Multi-factor authentication
+ - Check signatures of arbitrary data
+ - Encrypt arbitrary data so that only a specified entity can decrypt it
+ - Decrypt arbitrary data that was sent to one of the entities you own (encrypted with one of your public keys)
+ - Sign arbitrary data with any of your certificates

+***
 ## System Requirements
 Mac OS or Windows 8.1 (or higher);
 NPM installed on your machine;